A zero-sum game between a singular stochastic controller and a discretionary stopper

-{\em STEP 4\/}.
-Go back to Step 2. \mbox{} $\Box$ We now prove the main result of the section.
-It is worth noting that we can relax significantly the assumptions (\ref{u(X*)-bound})--(\ref{u(x)-bound}).
-However, we have opted against any such relaxation because (a) this would require a considerable amount of extra arguments of a technical nature that would obscure the main ideas of the proof and (b) (\ref{u(X*)-bound})--(\ref{u(x)-bound}) are plainly satisfied in the special cases that we explicitly solve in Sections~\ref{sec:SC1} and~\ref{sec:SC2}.
+We now prove the main result of the section.
+It is worth noting that we can relax significantly assumptions (\ref{u(X*)-bound})--(\ref{u(x)-bound}).
+However, we have opted against any such relaxation because (a) this would require a considerable amount of extra arguments of a technical nature that would obscure the main ideas of the proof, and (b) (\ref{u(X*)-bound})--(\ref{u(x)-bound}) are plainly satisfied in the special cases that we explicitly solve in Sections~\ref{12121212} and~\ref{16161616}.